Boise 2026

 Notable: assessed value fell from $337,300 (2025) to $313,900 (2026); 2022 was the peak ($350,400).
 The county does not see this house appreciating into the high-$300s — which makes the $397k ask look even richer.

 The “implausibly low ~$1,222 annual tax” was REAL, not a half-year installment.
 The full annual bill genuinely runs ~$1,300/yr — low because this parcel sits in the cheaper Tax Code Area 01-4 (0.61% levy, School District No. 2) AND the homeowner’s exemption is already applied (~$1,302 ≈ 0.41% of assessed).
-Eric inherits roughly this: ~$1,300/yr ≈ $108/mo, the lowest tax of the batch.
+Eric inherits roughly this: ~$1,300/yr ≈ $108/mo, a low tax line.
 FILE FOR THE EXEMPTION in your own name after closing — it does not transfer with the sale.

 Affordability — VERDICT: FITS $2,500 (the HOA eats the headroom); over the old $2,000

-Cheapest taxes on the board (~$108/mo); the $141/mo HOA is what pushes the all-in up.
+A low ~$108/mo tax; the $141/mo HOA is what pushes the all-in up.

 • 20% down = $79,400 → loan $317,600